Soybeans Fertility & Soil

 Background

 As soybean production grows in Saskatchewan, demand for more advanced, context-specific nutrient recommendations is increasing.
-Currently, soybean nutrient recommendations in Saskatchewan are often based on those from other pulse crops or on soybean recommendations from different ecozones where precipitation, heat units, and yield targets are higher.
+Currently, soybean nutrient recommendations in Saskatchewan are often based on those for other pulse crops or on soybean recommendations from other ecozones, where precipitation, heat units, and yield targets are higher.

-Research by Xie et al. (2018) aimed to provide Saskatchewan growers and agronomists with Prairie-specific data in terms of yield, N fixation, and impact on succeeding crop, to aid in making regionally relevant crop management decisions for a selection of pulse crops, with a focus on soybean.
+Research by Xie et al. (2018) aimed to provide Saskatchewan growers and agronomists with Prairie-specific data on yield, nitrogen (N) fixation, and impact on the succeeding crop to aid in making regionally relevant crop management decisions for a selection of pulse crops, with a focus on soybean.

 Methods